Keynote speakers

 István Parádi

 István Parádi is an assistant professor at the Department of Plant Biology and Molecular Plant Biology at ELTE, where he has been researching and teaching plant biology for 25 years and spent several years in research institutions abroad (Netherlands, Switzerland, France).
 His main areas of interest are plant-microbe symbioses and plant stress biology.
-In 2022, he co-founded ExperiPlant Ltd., which aims to combine rigorous scientific approaches with agricultural practice, in particular in the development of sustainable and bio-based solutions.
+In 2022, he co-founded ExperiPlant Ltd. that aims to combine rigorous scientific approaches with agricultural practice, in particular in the development of sustainable and bio-based solutions.